CL-154-class cruiser

 The CL-154 class of 5 in gun light cruisers was a United States Navy project from the last two years of World War II, with antecedents reaching back to 1938 and earlier.
-The CL-154 class was contemporary to the 6 in gun light cruisers and the 8 in gun heavy cruisers: like them the CL-154 design incorporated the lessons learned of World War II combat.
+The CL-154 class was contemporary to the 6 in gun light cruisers and the 8 in gun heavy cruisers: like them the CL-154 design incorporated the lessons learned through World War II combat.
 The Navy allocated six hull numbers (CL-154 through CL-159) to the CL-154 class for the planned construction, but unlike the Worcester and Des Moines classes the CL-154 class would be cancelled with no units named or constructed.
 Had these ships been built, they would have been given the hull classification CLAA (anti-aircraft light cruiser) on 18 March 1949.